Tom the Dancing Bug by Ruben Bolling for April 01, 2011

 8. Images

-daltonultra about 13 years ago
+daltonultra over 13 years ago

 @ MisngNOLA: What the republicans have glossed over, ignored, and even denied and lied about, is that the unions in Wisconsin AGREED to take pay and benefits cuts.
 The Union protests are PURELY about the banning of collective bargaining.
 The budget issues were met, the gap was closed, but Walker, and his cronies wouldn’t accept that, so they stripped the bill of all of those pay and benefits reductions, and attacked the ONE thing they wanted to get rid of: the collective bargaining power of the unions.